-Important: If you have applications installed in the cluster server environment that do not support a rolling upgrade, perform one of the following tasks:
+Important: If applications that do not support a rolling upgrade are installed in the cluster server environment, perform one of the following tasks:

-- Put those resources offline before the upgrade; then, put them back online after the upgrade. - Perform a scheduled upgrade.
+- Put those applications offline before the upgrade; then, put them back online after the upgrade. - Perform a scheduled upgrade.
 A scheduled upgrade requires scheduling downtime on your cluster server to upgrade the controller firmware and storage management software.